-Material Flow Analysis (MFA) is a methodological tool that documents, characterizes and quantifies in tons the physical flows of materials through the economy as inputs to various industrial sectors and sub-sectors.
+Material flow analysis is a methodological tool that documents, characterizes and quantifies (in tons of materials) the physical flows of materials through the economy as inputs to various industrial sectors and subsectors.
 The purpose of this kind of analysis is to keep track of resource efficiency and explore the potential effects on the environment and human health of the uses to which materials are put.

-Ideally, this of kind of analysis should track two kinds of material flows:
+This kind of analysis is intended to track two kinds of material flows:

-- □ The "visible" flows of commodities and finished products traded in the marketplace and thus amenable to tracking through monetary accounts to some extent; and - □ The "hidden" flows of materials that are associated with making commodities available for economic use but do not themselves enter the economy (such as, for example, forestry slash, crop residues or soil eroded from cultivated fields).
+- The "visible" flows of commodities and finished products traded in the marketplace and thus amenable to tracking through monetary accounts to some extent; and - 9 This chapter and the next two are derived from Matthews and Ottke, 2001.

+The "hidden" flows of materials that are associated with making commodities available for economic use which do not themselves enter the economy (such as, for example, forestry slash, crop residues or soil eroded from cultivated fields).

 Needless to say, hidden flows can be very difficult to document.
-Usually, hidden flows are ignored in (or specifically excluded from) monetary accounts, though their impacts on the environment may be significant.
-Clearly, it would be highly desirable to have a systematic accounting of this physical dimension of economic activity.
+Usually, they are ignored in (or specifically excluded from) monetary accounts, though their impacts on the environment may be significant.
+Clearly, it would be desirable to have a systematic accounting of this physical dimension of economic activity, and this is what material flow analysis attempts to do.

-The method is also very data-hungry and compiling a material flows data base can be arduous.
-Another difficulty is that every material flow is converted to the same unit; one ton of toxic waste has the same weight as one ton of eroded soil.
-There is also no formula for developing an estimate of the predicted environmental impact from the flow or use of a tone of material.
-This kind of analysis also tends to ignore the important interaction between related economic sectors - such as, for example, agriculture and forestry.
+The method does, however, have flaws, but these are mainly due to our lack of experience in collecting and analyzing data-problems that in all likelihood will be rectified over time.
+For example, the technique is very data-intensive and compiling a material flow database can be arduous.
+Another difficulty is that every material flow is converted to the same units; one ton of toxic waste has the same significance as one ton of eroded soil.
+There is also no formula for developing an estimate of the predicted environmental impact from the flow or use of a ton of material.
+This kind of analysis also tends to ignore the important interaction between related economic sectors-such as, for example, agriculture and forestry.
 As well, the method does not address water issues.
-Finally, much important information can be lost when the data are aggregated.
+Finally, important information can be lost when the data are aggregated.

-Despite these weaknesses, the method is useful for exploring in a highly quantitative way the intersection between the economy and the environment.
-The approach can be used organizing complex environmental and economic indicators and a wide range of data in ways that are accessible to the public and experts.
+It is expected that many of these weaknesses will disappear once we have had more experience with it and are able to refine it.
+Material flow analysis promises to provide a useful way of exploring in a quantitative way the intersection between the economy and the environment.
+Already, it can be helpful in tracking substances that have acquired environmental significance, perhaps because of their toxicity or some other attribute.
+The technique can also be used to help organize complex environmental and economic indicators, as well as a wide range of other data in ways that are accessible to the public and experts alike.
 On the basis of trends in material flows, it may also be possible to develop future scenarios for material flows, emissions and efficiency for the next 10 or 20 years in line with macroeconomic and sectoral projections.
 For example, the method could allow examination of flows in wood fiber under different assumptions about economic growth rates, technologies employed and/or rates of recycling.
-Such an approach could also permit comparisons of the contributions of different chemicals to greater input efficiency (lower resource use per unit of economic output) or greater output efficiency (lower emissions to environment per unit of economic output), or reduced toxicity per unit of economic output.
-However, because the method is so data-hungry, remains relatively insensitive to qualitative differences in materials and does not address water issues, it is worth asking whether other techniques for exploring future environmental conditions might not be more appropriate.
-These techniques are discussed in Chapters 6, 7 and 8.
+Such an approach could also permit comparisons of the contributions of different chemicals to greater input efficiency (lower resource use per unit of economic output), greater output efficiency (lower emissions to environment per unit of economic output), or reduced toxicity per unit of economic output.
+Conceivably, material flow analysis could also be used, in conjunction with modeling, scenario-building and some of the other techniques discussed in Chapters 6, 7 and 8 to explore future environmental conditions.